No money for retirement what to do now?

 Pay yourself first – yep, that’s right before you pay everyone else pay yourself.
 Save some money and then spend what’s left, not the other way round.

 Track your spending – understand what’s coming in and going out.
-Once you know this, you can review what you could cut down, cut out or change the way you spend your money.
+Once you know this, you can review what you could cut down, cut out, or change how you spend your money.

 Cut your costs – can you reduce your outgoings by changing the way you spend, how much you spend and where you spend?
 Could you start to look for better deals on your recurring costs like utilities, rent, travel and food?
 Every little will probably help.